What is your rental criteria?

 500-549 $75.00/mo

-<500 Automatic Decline or a Co-Signer would be required
+<500 Automatic Decline or a Co-Signer would be required.

 ** For multiple applicants who are applying together for a rental unit, the scores are then averaged and rounded up to the nearest whole number.
 This average credit score will be used for the purpose of determining the monthly Risk Mitigation administrative fee using the scoring model above.
-If an applicant's credit score is returned with no score, then a default score of 500 will be used for the purposes of determining the risk mitigation administrative fee.

 ** In the event that a Co-Signer is required to make up for either the Applicant(s) lack of qualifying credit or qualifying income, the Risk Mitigation Administrative monthly fee will automatically default to the highest monthly charge amount stated above.